IsaacScript/isaacscript/packages/docs/docs/main/what-is-isaacscript-doing.md

 - Next, you put a new file in that directory: `C:\Repositories\revelations\mod\resources\gfx\items\collectibles\collectibles_new_item.png`
 - Now, `isaacscript` automatically copies the `collectibles_new_item.png` file to: `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\mods\revelations\resources\gfx\items\collectibles\collectibles_new_item.png`

 For now, just put something in your mod folder and confirm that `isaacscript` copies it over for you.
+(Remember that you have to fully restart the game in order for it to pick up any new assets on the file system.)

 <br />